javiccano/Gaussian-Process-Regression/README.md

 ## Solution

-A Gaussian Process Regression (GPR) model with Matern Kernel ($v = 5/2$) was implemented to both estimate the output and the missing values of the data.
+A Gaussian Process Regression (GPR) model with a Matérn kernel (nu = 5/2) was implemented to both estimate the output and the missing values of the data.

 ## Acknowledgements